seedstack/website/content/docs/business/index.md

 * Have a good knowledge of design patterns:
     * Identify patterns,
     * Know when to use them,
-    * Know when to NOT use them.
+    * Know when NOT use them.

 Some patterns are widely employed in the business framework and in SeedStack in general.
 Having a good understanding of them is required.